API Reference (v0.4.21)

 zappa.run [port,] [host,] [options,] function

-Express server listening on port xxxx in [development/production] mode
+Express server listening on <ip>:<port> in [development/production] mode

-The base export is actually a reference to this same function, so these are equivalent:
+As noted, the base export is actually a reference to zappa.run, so these are equivalent:

 require('zappajs').run ->